With some simple strategies, your child can be financially prepared for their future. Teach them the importance of money and finances.

 It might seem difficult to teach your child the importance of money and finances, but a major part of this learning comes from observation.
 Children soak up information quickly starting at a young age.
 Research shows that by age seven, children’s money habits are set.
 This includes things like planning ahead and delaying gratification.

-Distinguish Between Wants and Needs
+Distinguish Between Wants & Needs

-Talk About Credit and Debt
+Talk About Credit & Debt

-Practice Being a Lender to Your Child
+Practice Being A Lender To Your Child

 After full repayment, evaluate the effects of this payment on your child’s savings account.
-This is a great opportunity to show them that credit can be used as an investment for something you do not have the money to pay for, but in the end they will pay more for that item due to interest.
+This is a great opportunity to show them that credit can be used as an investment for something you don’t have the money to pay for, but in the end they’ll pay more for that item due to interest.
 It’s also a way to explain debt and what happens when you don’t repay what you borrowed.

-Ready for Credit?
+Ready For Credit?

 For teens nearing 18, discussing the responsibility of a credit card can be overwhelming.
-If you are comfortable with cosigning on a credit card with them, make sure they know the risks you’re taking on by doing so.
+If you’re comfortable with cosigning on a credit card with them, make sure they know the risks you’re taking on by doing so.
 Talk to your child about credit card use and how they can build credit with small purchases at first.
 In order to set them up for success, make sure they fully understand the ins and outs of this new responsibility.

 If you want your child to be financially sound for their future with good money habits, start working with them at a young age.
 Always remember though, you’re the parent.
 You set the rules.
 These rules will determine how your kid values money in the future and how they approach finances now and in their adult life.